T oday I’m talking about a term we’re all familiar with – altitude sickness.

 Having said that, we have noticed that those who are better prepared for the trek get affected less.
 Their lungs are prepared to work harder despite lesser oxygen.

-Our co-founder, Sandhya — fit, experienced, healthy eater — suffered from a bad case of AMS at a relatively low altitude on the Buran Ghati trek.
+Our co-founder, Sandhya a fit, experienced and healthy eater, suffered from a bad case of altitude sickness in the form of AMS at a relatively low altitude on the Buran Ghati trek.
 Thankfully, she knew of the symptoms and medications and could rescue herself from the clutches of AMS.
 Read about her AMS experience here.
 There is a lot to learn from her.

 What I’m trying to say is that anyone can be affected.
 And anyone can save themselves or others.
 All it requires is knowledge.